UnexomWid/eryn/README.md

 npm i eryn
 ```

+> Note: this packages includes TypeScript declarations.

+If a prebuild is already available for your platform, you can jump straight to [quick examples](#Quick-examples).
+If not, see below [compiling the package](#Compiling-the-Package).

 The list of prebuilds can be found [here](https://github.com/UnexomWid/eryn/wiki/Getting-Started#prebuilds).

-If a prebuild is already available for your platform, you can jump straight to [quick examples](#Quick-examples).
-If not, read below.

-## Compiling
+## Compiling the Package

 You'll need to install a C/C++ compiler, as well as [CMake](https://cmake.org).